A stable parareal-like method for the second order wave equation: Introduction

 \section{Introduction}

-In this paper, we will focus on the initial value problem of the standard second order wave equation:
+In this paper, we will focus on the initial value problem of the standard second order wave equation: \HN{

-with initial conditions $u(x,0)=u_0(x), u_t(x,0)=p_0(x)$ and either periodic boundary conditions or absorbing boundary conditions from placing a perfectly matched layer around $[0,1)^d$.
+} \HN{For boundary conditions, we consider either periodic, absorbing boundary conditions or placing a perfectly matched layer around $[0,1)^d$.
+The wave speed $c(x)$ is given explicitly and independent of the solution.
+Our objective is to develop a stable parallel-in-time algorithm for \eqref{eq:waveequation}.}

 The wave equation is a physical model for seismic wave and electromagnetic wave in certain simplified setups.
-It is also used as a test case for developing algorithms that are later generalized to more complicated elastic and electromagnetic wave equations.
-Our objective is to develop a stable parallel-in-time algorithm for such problem.
+It is also used as a test case for developing algorithms that are further generalized to more complicated elastic and electromagnetic wave equations.

 Time domain decomposition methods for evolution problems has been of increasing interest in the partial differential equation community due to the increasing number of cores available in modern supercomputers.
 Despite rapid advance in parallel computer architecture, parallelizing the time evolution of the second order wave equation efficiently is still a challenging problem.
-One of the time domain decomposition implementations is parallel-in-time method in which whole time domain is partitioned into subintervals for parallel processing.
-The parallel-in-time method opens up another dimension to utilize computational resource in a supercomputer.
+One of the time domain decomposition paradigms is parallel-in-time method.
+The whole time domain $[0,T)$ is partitioned into subintervals for parallel processing.
 The most relevant algorithm to this paper is the parareal method introduced by Lions, Maday and Turinici \cite{parareal-LMT01}.
-The parareal method combines iteratively two propagators, denoted by $\mathcal{F}u$ the fine propagator and by $\mathcal{C}v$ the coarse propagator.
-They advance the solution $v(x,t)$ to $v(x,t+\Delta t)$.
-The iteration can be described by
+The parareal method combines iteratively two propagators, denoted by $\mathcal{F}v$ the fine propagator and by $\mathcal{C}v$ the coarse propagator.
+They approximate the solution $v(t_{n+1})$ propagated from $v(t_n)$.
+The approximate solution at parareal iteration $k$, denoted as $v^k_n$, can be described by